-Dani is an ’80s kid, who grew up on goblins in Labyrinth and Star Wars, and Indiana Jones.
+Dani is an ’80s kid, who grew up on goblins in Labyrinth, Star Wars, and Indiana Jones.
+Her heroes were Han Solo and Frida Kahlo— fictional and real people who didn’t take any crap from anyone.
 She was an avid painter and reader, and spent summers taking apart lawn mowers and working at small automotive shops to learn about engines.
-When she graduated high school she couldn’t decide whether she wanted to be an electrician or artist, so she spent two years at community college, paying her way through school by working several part time jobs, one of which was at a Racecar and Metal Fabrication facility.
+When she graduated high school she couldn’t decide whether she wanted to be an electrician or artist, so she spent two years at community college, paying her way through school by working several part time jobs— one of which was at a Racecar and Metal Fabrication facility.

-She moved to Baltimore in 2006 to attend one of the top college programs for Graphic Design at The Maryland Institute College of Art.
-She loved business, and wanted to apply her artistic sensibilities to commercial principles.
+She moved to Baltimore in 2006 to attend one of the top college programs in the US for graphic design— The Maryland Institute College of Art (MICA).
+She loved business, and wanted to apply her artistic sensibilities to commercial principles, so she switched her major from painting to Graphic Design after one semester and never looked back.
 Dani graduated from MICA in 2008 with a BA in Graphic Design.
 While in college, she helped found a Racecar Fabrication business, and upon graduating, started freelancing for Inside Lacrosse magazine and Johns Hopkins University.
 She bought property near the UA campus in Baltimore and starting designing and building a house.

 Before the house was finished, she started working as a videographer in Washington, DC for an international NGO that worked on policy in developing countries dealing with poverty and malnutrition.
 She started traveling around Africa and Asia for work, helping set up conferences at in-country offices and surrounding areas, running the photography and video side of the conference, as well as shooting video and photos in the field.
 She traveled to Senegal where Dakar became almost a second home, interviewed the former President of Ghana (John Kufuor) in Accra, Ghana, and made presentations about incorporating video into researcher’s work in Abuja, Nigeria.
 She ran photo and video teams in Lebanon, India, and Indonesia.
 In 2012, burned out from construction on the weekends of her house in Baltimore, and commuting back and forth to Washington, DC and traveling, she decided she wanted to set off on her own.
 She left her job, and spent the next year+ traveling around Africa.
 She backpacked in Ethiopia, traveled to the farthest reaches of Senegal to shoot markets, and traveled overland from South Africa all the way to Malawi, camping with elephants in Botswana, jumping into Victoria Falls in Zambia, and shooting markets in Lilongwe, Malawi.
 She ended up living in Cape Town for a short period of time in the Gardens area, before returning to the US in May 2013.